Leica Fortress beleaguered? (2004)

 The state of the art at Leica

 Current Leica M product development seems to be fully dominated by the wishes of a handful of collectors who are more interested in fulfilling boy dreams than in photographic instruments.
 As long as this stranglehold continues, Leica will continue to lose market share to more innovative outsiders.
 The Leica brand image has been changed during the last 50 years from an influential to a respectful name.
-It is in danger of becoming marginalised as long as the collector community seems to dominate product development, at least in the M area.
+It is in danger of becoming marginalized as long as the collector community seems to dominate product development, at least in the M area.
 What has Leica to offer at the Photokina 2004 in the face of the Cosina phalanx: a choice of colour and feature options for the M body, a very expensive commemorative M7 set to celebrate 50 years of M and a replica of the age-old Barnack camera.
 And the promise of a digital version of the M camera in a few years time.

 The Leica M camera and the Harley Davidson motorcycle have much in common.
 Both have a loyal following, a great historical heritage and a product that has hardly changed in its history.
 The changes that have been made, have been carefully monitored to the taste of a conservative clientele.
 The big difference between both marques is the sales record.
 The sales of the M have been steadily declined since 1956 and have stabilized in the last years.
 The sales of the HD have climbed exponentially.
 This is remarkable as both marques have a traditional product that has hardly changed over the last half century.
 Why HD can seduce a large amount of new customers and Leica cannot, is partly the result of the marketing approach of Leica,